v-jaroslav/RISC-V-OS1-Kernel/README.md

 This repository contains my kernel that I have built as part of the "Operating Systems 1" course at the University of Belgrade at the School of Electrical Engineering.

 This kernel has following important characteristics:
+- It is supposed to run on RISC-V CPU, specifically RV64IMA architecture.
+- It provides ABI that is used by C API, and C++ API that is implemented by using C API (it has layered architecture).
 - The kernel supports asynchronous preemption.
 Meaning it can change the current running thread with another thread uppon interrupt.
 - The threads share the CPU across the time, with timed interrupts, by utilizing Round Robin scheduling algorithm.
-- Every thread has two stacks, one for userspace, and another for kernel operations.
+- Every thread has two stacks, one for user level privilege, and another for kernel operations.
 - The kernel does all of this with a single CPU core.

 This kernel supports the following C API: